-Summer is here and that means everyone is ready for a vacation!
+Summer is here and that means everyone wants to take a great vacation!
 When it comes to planning a vacation, the biggest stressor for many is trying to find the best deal.
 It’s always hard to enjoy a trip, knowing that you’ve busted the budget to get there.

 To help you have some guilt-free travel time, we’ve come up with a few Frugal Vacation Tips to help you save some cash when planning your next adventure.